HenrikEide/Stacc-KYC-task/README.md

 My solution has the following features:
 - PEP check and api on individual
 - PEP check and api on company
-- Deployed on stacc-kyc-task.herokuapp.com (currently not working)
+- Deployed on stacc-kyc-task.herokuapp.com (First successful deploy at the time of this commit!)

 ## Requirements: